 - Instructional Aide: Instructional Aides help support the classroom activities and expectations.

-- Audiologist: A licensed Audiologist is available to help with device checks, amplification needs, FM support and consultation.
+- Audiologist: A licensed Audiologist is available to help with device checks, amplification needs, remote microphone support and consultation.

-- Audiology Support: Teachers attend Audiology and ENT appointments to help communicate concerns with amplification or personal FM devices or assist with appropriate mapping based on therapy results.
+- Audiology Support: Teachers attend Audiology and ENT appointments to help communicate concerns with amplification or personal remote listening devices based on therapy results and/or to assist with cochlear implant programming

 - Audiology Support On-Site: Audiology support is provided during the school day to troubleshoot amplification devices, help with classroom acoustics and support any other immediate device concerns.